manddar/log_mandar_me/src/index.md

 ---
 layout: home
-title: Thank you for visiting site!!!
+title: Thank you for visiting site!
-metaDesc: Random thoughts is small blog written by Mandar Oak about technology, travel, trading & random stuff.
+metaDesc: Random thoughts is blog written by Mandar Oak about technology, travel, trading & random stuff.
-postsHeading: My latest blog posts
+postsHeading: ✍️ My latest blog posts
 archiveButtonText: See all posts
 socialImage: ""
 ---